gianipez/mu2e_trig_config/README.md

 ## python
 This directory houses the following scripts:
-- `generateMenuJSON.py`: it creates the set of `fcl` files necessary to configure using the `data/trigConf.json` as input:
+- `generateMenuFromJSON.py`: it creates the set of `fcl` files necessary to configure using the `data/physMenu.json` as input:
     1. the trigger sequences that use the tracker+calorimeter data: `trigMenuPSConfig.fcl`, `trigMenu.fcl`
     2. the trigger sequences that use the CRV (+possibly the Trk+Cal) data: `aggMenuPSConfig.fcl`, `aggMenu.fcl`
     3. the datalogger: `trigLoggerConfig.fcl`, `trigLoggerMenu.fcl`
     4. the lumiLogger: `trigLumiLoggerConfig.fcl`, `trigLumiLoggerMenu.fcl`
+ It is also possible to specify only a specific event-mode in the trigger menu by using the option `-evtMode`; the possible options are: `all`, `OnSpill` and `OffSpill`.
+ It is also possible to process a customized trigger-menu json file by using the option `-mf`.